railwayapp/docs/src/docs/reference/pricing.md

 **I’ve heard that Railway waives the subscription fee for some users on the Hobby plan.
 Can I get the Hobby plan subscription fee waived?**

     Railway waives the monthly Hobby plan subscription fee for a small set of active builders on the platform.
 Eligibility is automatically assessed based on several factors, including your usage on the platform, your GitHub account, and more.

-To see if you qualify, go to [link].
+    To see if you qualify, visit [railway.app/verify](https://railway.app/verify).

     Unfortunately, we cannot manually grant verification status.

 ### Trial